 The figurative paintings of Zach Eichelberger restore humanism to contemporary art by validating the significance of isolation and connection to inner experience.

-The abstract paintings and installations of conceptual artist Scott Gleeson imagine a government, society, and built environment responsive to the needs of combat trauma survivors.
+The abstract paintings and installations of Texas artist Scott Gleeson imagine a government, society, and built environment responsive to the needs of combat trauma survivors.

 The abstract paintings of Danielle Kimzey merge found gestures and patterns to create a narrative where color and line expound upon personal and cultural experiences.